FireDiscordBot/docs/README.md

 ![](.gitbook/assets/bot-install-dialog-user-apps.png)

 {% hint style="warn" %}
-Currently, responses will be seen only by you when using commands in servers with over 25 people.
-This is a limitation Discord has added, not Fire.
+Responses may be ephemeral (i.e. only you can see them) depending on your permissions in the server
 {% endhint %}

 ## Wednesday, March 13 2024